972C8/bucket-webapp/README.md

 The power of utility classes in CSS, especially, when working in a team is incredible.
 We use [Tailwind CSS](https://tailwindcss.com/) to make use of this and ensure a great collaboration and maintainability in the future.
 This means that we did not write a single line of CSS but used utility classes instead.
 This promises to lead to a more consistent visual appearance and easier collaboration and maintenance.
 To learn more about this approach and it's benefits read the [article](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) by Adam Wathan the creator of Tailwind CSS.

 During development, the Tailwind CSS Play CDN is used - a just-in-time CDN in the browser.
-Once completed with the design, the Tailwind CSS CLI is used to create a CSS bundle with only the used utility classes.
+Once completed with the design, the Tailwind CSS CLI is used to create a CSS bundle with only the used utility classes ([read more](https://github.com/mahgoh/bucket-frontend#bundle-tailwindcss)).

 Thanks to the component-based approach, the use of utility classes makes even more sense.
 Otherwise, there would be the chance that we'd had to rewrite the same elements over and over.
 If they have many utility classes, this can result in a loss of clarity.
 With the use of components, the readability is improved a lot and the utility classes describe precisely the appearance of the element.